kingnobro/LayerPeeler/README.md

 ## Overview

 LayerPeeler is a framework for layer-wise image vectorization that decomposes images into structured vector representations.
-The system uses a vision-language model to analyze the image and construct a hierarchical layer graph, identifying the topmost visual elements.
-These detected elements are then processed by a fine-tuned image diffusion model to generate clean background images with the specified elements removed, enabling precise layer-by-layer vectorization.
+The system uses a vision-language model (VLM) to analyze an input image and construct a hierarchical layer graph by identifying topmost visual elements.
+These detected elements are then passed to a fine-tuned image diffusion model, which generates clean background images with the specified elements removed.
+This process enables precise, layer-by-layer vectorization.

 ## Updates
 - [x] **[2025.12.11]**: Dataset Released
 - [x] **[2025.12.11]**: Training Code Released
-- [ ] Inference Code Released
+- [x] **[2025.12.14]**: Inference Code Released
-- [ ] Vectorization Released
+- [ ] Vectorization Code Released

 ## Setup